jorgecarleitao/arrow2/README.md

 This is one of the core changes and is a major design change: `Buffer`s must be typed.
 There will be an `unsafe` trait, `NativeType`, implemented for `u8, u16, u32, u64, i8, i16, i32, i64, f32, f64` corresponding to the only types that can be represented in a buffer.

-Create a generic `Buffer<T: NativeType>`, `Bytes<T: NativeType>`, `MutableBuffer<T: NativeType>`, that corresponds to a byte-aligned, cache line-aligned continugous memory regions.
+Create a generic `Buffer<T: NativeType>`, `Bytes<T: NativeType>`, `MutableBuffer<T: NativeType>`, that corresponds to a byte-aligned, cache line-aligned contiguous memory regions.

-This allow us to only have to deal with `transmute` at ffi boundaries.
+This allow us to only have to deal with `transmute` at FFI boundaries.
 Effectively, it allow us to not have to rely on the highly `unsafe` `RawPointer` on array implementations, as well as `as_typed` function that transmutes buffers.

 [Here](src/buffer/immutable.rs) you can find the concrete implementation proposed in this repo.

-### 5. Remove `ArrayData` and place its contents directly on the corresponding arrays.
+### 5. Remove `ArrayData` and place its contents directly on the corresponding arrays

-For example, for primitive types, such as `Float64` and `Date32`, declare a `PrimitiveArrayData<T>` as follows:
+For example, for primitive types, such as `Float64` and `Date32`, declare a `PrimitiveArray<T>` as follows:

 ```rust
 #[derive(Debug, Clone)]